 The agency worker must have a contractual relationship with the temporary work agency but not with the hirer.
 The agency can then contract with the hirer on the workers behalf.
 The worker, however, must work temporarily under the supervision and direction of the hirer.
 There may be more than one temporary work agency involved in the supply of the agency worker and each involved party will have to be careful to ensure that the flow of information as to the terms and conditions of employees with the hirer is shared between all parties in the chain of supply.
-This is because the party actually responsible for paying the temporary agency worker will need to know the employment information that relates to the agency worker to ensure that it complies with the Regulations.
+This is because the party actually responsible for paying the temporary agency worker to ensure that it complies with the Regulations.